spritz/spritz/README.md

 **Accumulating Processors** (Takes 1 or more values from a single streams and combine) (a.k.a horizontal merging operations as it combines values within streams)

-- [x] `scan((accumulator, item) => {...function...}, initialValue)` a.k.a `reduce(....)` - For each value in stream pass it into accumulating function that takes current accumulated value and new value to produce new value.
+- [ ] `scan((accumulator, item) => {...function...}, initialValue)` - For each value in stream pass it into accumulating function that takes current accumulated value and new value to produce new value.
 Initial value for accumulator is specified at startup.
+A new value is emitted for each item.
-Final value is emitted on onComplete.
+- [ ] `reduce((accumulator, item) => {...function...}, initialValue)` - Same as scan except final value is emitted on onComplete.

 **Terminator Subscribers**